 It would allow a third party to intercept a cookie that is sent to a client and impersonate that to the webserver of the client when you fail to use the secure cookies.
 You should already have ensured sitewide SSL as cookies that will no longer be delivering over an unencrypted connection, especially while making use of the secure cookies.

-To safeguard against the threats to the web servers, there are many other steps that can be taken but, you should be resilient against all of the most common vulnerabilities as there are many other steps.
+To safeguard against the threats to the web servers, many other steps can be taken but, you should be resilient against all of the most common vulnerabilities as there are many other steps.
 By integrating these practices into developing and operating the duties, companies can build a habit of security furthermore.
 Companies can therefore track changes and address security issues before they are exploited by testing configurations routinely.